Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Main result

-We discussed earlier how it has been shown that polynomial systems benefit from homogenizing weight assignment (see \cite{faugere2013complexity} and \cite{faugere2016complexity}).
-Polynomial systems in SIAN contain non-homogeneous polynomials in most cases by the nature of the input data.
-For example, an output function (see Definition~\ref{def1}) of the form
+We discussed earlier how it has been shown that polynomial systems benefit from homogenizing weight assignment (see \citep{faugere2013complexity} and \citep{faugere2016complexity}).
+One may be tempted to hypothesize that homogenization would be the explanation behind the speed-up, but this does not happen because our systems are rarely homogeneous; we instead offer the hypothesis that avoiding reductions to zero, which we observed in our experiments, is the more likely cause of the speed-up, see Section~\ref{sec:explain}.
+Polynomial systems obtained by Lie derivatives in ODE models contain non-homogeneous polynomials in most cases by the nature of the problem statements and approach.
+For example, consider an output function (see Definition~\ref{def1}) of the form

-where $g_i$ is a polynomial, is inevitably transformed into an equation with a free term of degree 0 because numerical values will be substituted into the $y_i$'s.
-Therefore, polynomial systems of SIAN always have a non-homogeneous polynomial.
-By design of the algorithm, the weight of any variable in \(g_i\) will be 1.
-For other polynomials that do not have a free term and may be homogeneous, the maximum possible degree in the system will either increase or remain the same.
+where $g_i$ is a polynomial.
+Since polynomial elimination typically significantly speeds up after reducing the number of variables keeping the rest the same, the next step we take is to replace the $y$-variables with numbers, such as in~\eqref{eq:Ethat-toy}.
+This way,~\eqref{eq:out} is inevitably transformed into an equation with a free term of degree 0.
+Therefore, the polynomial systems from the class we consider always have a non-homogeneous polynomial.

+By design of our weight-assignment algorithm{ ~\eqref{eq:weight_param}}, the weight of any variable in \(g_i\) will be 1 { , since the variables of $g_i$ are exaxtly the base case of $i$ in Equation~\ref{eq:level}}.
+For other polynomials that do not have a free term and may be homogeneous, the maximum possible degree in the system will either increase or remain the same { because we raise variables to the power of their weight similarly to the procedure described in \cite{faugere2016complexity}}.
 In this sense, we do not necessarily make polynomials ``more homogeneous'' with our weight assignment.